 Richard, Duke of York vs. Margaret of Anjou: FIGHT!

-He had been insulted and snubbed by the Lancastrian line throughout his life, and had even been shuttled off to Ireland to keep him out of the country.So he went and started some shit.Uprisings weren’t easy.
-Not only did he have to gather troops and funds, but catatonic King Henry VI’s wife, Queen Margaret of Anjou, had a serious interest in keeping her husband on the throne just long enough for her son’s ass to polish it some day.
-Margaret turned down offers of peace to keep King Nutbar on the throne that would have shifted the line of succession to the Yorks afterward.
-Nope, she wanted that throne for her awful, cruel son, Edward (think Joffrey Baratheon).
+The catatonic King’s wife, Queen Margaret of Anjou, had a serious interest in keeping her husband on the throne just long enough for her son’s ass to polish it some day.
+Margaret turned down peace offers to keep King Nutbar on the throne and then shift the line of succession to the Yorks afterward.
+Nope, she wanted that throne for her awful cruel son, Edward (think Joffrey Baratheon).

 Margaret of Anjou: “I will break these Yorkist bitches, yo”